Circuit-killer/fpga-usbhid-host/README.md

 state machine to replay all packets in the sniffed order to the joystick.
 Eventually some packets will not work so experiment a bit.

+If joystick works but has latency (from pressing joystick buttons to signal response there is some short but annying delay of 100-200 ms), try reducing bInterval value from 10 (x"0A") to 1 (x"01") around line 30 in "USB_saitek.vhd").

 # Additional info from original source